-Violating relevant laws, regulations or the Code, or encouraging others to do so, exposes Castle to liability and puts Castle's reputation at risk.
+Violating relevant laws, regulations or our Code, or encouraging others to do so, exposes individuals and Castle to liability and puts Castle's reputation at risk.
 Violations of laws or regulations may result in legal proceedings and penalties including, in some circumstances, criminal prosecution.
+Any such violations may result in disciplinary action, up to and including termination of employment.